-AGA's Citizen-Centric Reporting Initiative
+Citizen-Centric Reporting (CCR)

 ||Many governments struggle to communicate the business of government to residents, particularly when presenting information about how taxpayers' money is allocated and spent.
-Traditionally, financial information has been presented in forms accessible only to trained accountants — reams of information, which, though vital, have little meaning for the average person.
+Traditionally, financial information has been presented in forms only fully understood by trained accountants — reams of information, which, though vital, have little meaning for the average person.